CS3219-AY2526Sem1/cs3219-ay2526s1-project-g09/backend-services/leetcode-backend-service/README.md

 Typescript service that:

 - Fetches LeetCode problems via `leetcode-query` npm dependency.
-- Insert questions into the LeetCode and Question Service (MongoDB)
+- Inserts questions into the LeetCode and Question Service (MongoDB)

 ## Tech